Édouard Vuillard: The Public Gardens

-Public Gardens is a series of six panels illustrating children in the parks of Paris.
+The Public Gardens is a series of six panels depicting children in the parks of Paris.
 The patrons, Alexander Natanson and his wife Olga, had three young daughters.
 The paintings show a variety of different inspirations, including the medieval tapestries at the Hotel de Cluny in Paris that Vuillard greatly appreciated.
 For this series Vuillard did not use oil paint, but peinture à la colle, a method he had used in painting theater sets, which required him to work very quickly, but allowed him to make modifications and to achieve the appearance of frescoes.
 He received the commission on 24 August 1894, and completed the series at the end of the same year.
 They were installed in the dining room/salon of the Natansons.

-Figures in an Interior
+Interior scenes

 Vuillard frequently painted interior scenes, usually of women in a workplace, at home, or in a garden.
-The women's faces and features are rarely the center of attention; the painting were dominated by the bold patterns of the costumes, the wallpaper, carpets, and furnishings.
+The faces and features of the figures in these scenes are rarely articulated in detail; instead Vuillard often places greater focus on the patterns and planes of wallpaper, carpets, and furnishings.

-He wrote in his journal in 1890, "In the decoration of an apartment, and overly-precise subject can easily become intolerable.
+Vuillard wrote in his journal in 1890, "In the decoration of an apartment, and overly-precise subject can easily become intolerable.
 One might less quickly get tired of a textile, or drawings without too much literal precision."
-He also to preferred populate his interiors with women.
-As he wrote in his journal in 1894, "When my attention is directed toward men, I see only gross caricatures...I never feel so with women, where I always find the means to isolate a few elements which satisfy me as a painter.
-Its not that men are uglier than women, they're only so in my imagination."
+He also preferred to populate his interiors with women.
+As he wrote in his journal in 1894, "When my attention is directed toward men, I see only gross caricatures...
+I never feel so with women, where I always find the means to isolate a few elements which satisfy me as a painter.
+It's not that men are uglier than women, they're only so in my imagination."